 What to do if the medical billing department contacts you for payment

-Types of medical expenses that can be covered by a claim
+What Types of medical expenses can be recovered and paid for?

 - Occupational therapy